rackspace/runway/docs/source/cfngin/lookups.rst

 This takes into account the :attr:`~cfngin.config.sys_path` defined in the config file as well as any ``paths`` of :class:`~cfngin.package_sources`.

 The lookup must be a subclass of :class:`~runway.lookups.handlers.base.LookupHandler` with a ``@classmethod`` of ``handle`` with a similar signature to what is provided in the example below.
+The subclass must override the :attr:`~runway.lookups.handlers.base.LookupHandler.TYPE_NAME` class variable with a name that will be used to register the lookup.
 There must be only one lookup per file.
-The file containing the lookup class must have a ``TYPE_NAME`` global variable with a value of the name that will be used to register the lookup.

 The lookup must return a string if being used for a CloudFormation parameter.